jlizakowski/Babbler/README.md

 ## Performance
 While the data structure was designed to be efficient, the current implementation holds the entire structure in RAM simultaneously.
 The implementation focus was function more than performance.

+## Other areas investigated
+* Generate prime numbers by learning and then emitting strings of digits?
+No. There were no detecible/usable patterns in the digits.
+* Identify foreign languages?
+Yes.
+For a long time I wondered why Google Translate didn't auto-detect language.
+* Identify people?
+Probably, given enough text.
+* Generate images, which involve a second dimension?
+Maybe, but it wasn't designed for this.
+It is focused on 1 dimenionsal streams.
+* Identify words?
+It does, in a way, by clustering statisticaly likely strings of symbols.
+* Learn structure and grammar?
+No - that's another layer entirely.
+* Mad Libs?
+Spellcheck?
+Yes.
+The text can be predicted both backwards and forwards
+* Generate high-quality palindromes?
+Probably.
+* Generate a fake news feed?
+Probably.
+I even registered FlawedNews.com, but decided to not build the site.
+* Translate bewteen languages?
+No.  But it can take the output of a translator and make it sound smoother and more natural.
+* Steganography?
+Yes.
+Generate a document using a non-random numeric sequence.
+Modulate the sequence with the data at a low bit-rate, then render/babble the text.
+OR, take hand-written text, decompose it to probabilities, then enforce a pattern on the probabilities that amounts to a subliminal channel, and re-render the text with changes.

 ## License
 MIT